COValhalla/odinwarden/readme.md

 ## Todos

-- Login page & Register page submit to back-end
-- [Opt] Get master password hint feature
-- [Opt] Remember email for future logins

-- Vaults
+- Hash all data on server (currently only password)
-- Filtering
+- Multi-item selection
-- [Opt] - Vault based filtering
+- Vault items filter
+- Organizations